junegunn/fzf/README.md

 - `CTRL-T` - Paste the selected file path(s) into the command line
 - `CTRL-R` - Paste the selected command from history into the command line
     - Sort is disabled by default.
-Press `CTRL-R` again to toggle sort
+Press `CTRL-R` again to toggle sort.
 - `ALT-C` - cd into the selected directory

 If you're on a tmux session, `CTRL-T` will launch fzf in a new split-window.
 You